For a better look at how the Red Deer real estate market report card is put together have a look at the first report here.

-- Average prices – is your market seeing an upward or downward price trend?
+- Average prices – is the market seeing an upward or downward price trend?

-- Inventory levels – what is your local market’s M.O.I. (months-of-inventory) rate?
+- Inventory levels – what is the local market’s M.O.I. (months-of-inventory) rate?

-These stats are important because combined they give a glimpse at the state of the market and the direction it’s taking.
-Read more about each below.
+These stats are important because they give a glimpse at the state of the market and combined they can indicate the direction it’s taking.